The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The global fetal and neonatal care equipment market exhibited strong growth during 2015-2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of 7.12% during 2021-2026.
+The global fetal and neonatal care equipment market size reached US$ 7.7 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 12.0 Billion by 2027, exhibiting a growth rate (CAGR) of 7.9% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.

 The fetal and neonatal care (FNC) equipment are specialized devices that are used to diagnose, monitor and treat diseases and medical ailments of the fetus and newborn babies.
 These devices are crucial for routine check-ups in gynecology and obstetrics interventions.
 Ultrasound devices, fetal dopplers, fetal MRI systems, incubators, phototherapy and respiratory devices are some of the most extensively utilized FNC equipment.
 They also find applications in the Neonatal Intensive Care Units (NICUs) for the treatment of ailments, including anemia, bronchopulmonary dysplasia, intraventricular hemorrhage, hyperbilirubinemia and transient tachypnea.